gemseo/gemseo/doc_src/source/software/dependencies.rst

 The dependencies are independent, and can be installed one by one to activate the dependent features of listed in the same table.
+Installing all those dependencies will provide the full features set of |g|.
 All these tools are open source with non-viral licenses (see :ref:`credits`):